Views: 12 Author: Monica Publish Time: 2025-09-15 Origin: Site

 Long radius elbows are mainly classified according to their bending angle.

-90° Long Radius Elbow: This is the most common and widely used type, with a 90° bend angle and a centerline bend radius of 1.5 times the nominal pipe diameter.
 It is used to achieve right-angle directional changes in piping systems.
-Its gentle curve effectively reduces flow resistance, pressure drop, turbulence, and erosion, making it particularly suitable for high-velocity flows, applications involving particulates, or where low energy loss is required.
+Its gentle curve lowers flow resistance, pressure drop, turbulence, and erosion.
+This makes it great for high-speed flows, uses with particles, or when low energy loss is needed.

 45° Long Radius Elbow: This elbow has a 45° bend angle and also has a centerline bend radius of 1.5D.
 It is used when a gentler, more gradual directional change is required.
-Compared to a 90° elbow, it produces less pressure drop and flow resistance.
-It is often used in piping systems that require smooth transitions, when space allows for slightly longer bends, or when specific angles are required.

-180° Long Radius Elbow: This elbow achieves a complete reversal of direction and also has a centerline bend radius of 1.5D.
-It is primarily used for tight U-shaped loops, such as heat exchanger manifolds, pump bypasses, or where pipes need to be routed back to their original direction.
-The long radius makes its flow characteristics better than the short radius 180° elbow, but it occupies a relatively larger space.
+This includes heat exchanger manifolds, pump bypasses, or when pipes need to go back to their original direction.
+The long radius improves flow better than the short radius 180° elbow.
+However, it takes up more space.

 The core characteristic of long radius elbow is a constant bend radius of 1.5 times the nominal pipe diameter.